mzwallace/derecho/README.md

 1. Ability to spin up chef server with one command.
 2. A subcommand dedicated to building out entire computer networks from a config file.

-### Todo

-1. Refactor CLI to move all Derecho functionality out of Derecho::CLI and into Derecho so it can be used programmatically.

 ## Help!